Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 System

-- Processor(s): Sets the number of processors used by the virtual device.
 The default value is the recommended one for an optimal use.

-- Memory size: Sets the memory space allocated to the virtual device.
-The value must be below the memory of your computer.
-The value must take into account the memory space used by your computer.
-Set the values recommended for the real devices (512MB to 2048MB) for optimal result.
+The value must be below the memory of your computer and take into account the memory space used by your computer.

-- VM Heap size: Sets the amount of memory allocated by the Java Virtual Machine (JVM) per application.
-The default value is 256MB.
-Use bigger values if the garbage collector should run less frequently.
+- VM Heap size: VM Heap size sets the amount of memory allocated by the Java Virtual Machine (JVM) per application.

-- Permissions: Toggle root access.
 Please refer to Root toggle feature for more information.

 Display